New Zealand giraffe weevil: Taxonomy

 This species was described by the Danish entomologist Johan Christian Fabricius in 1775, from specimens collected by Joseph Banks in 1769 on Cook's first voyage to New Zealand, presumably from Ship Cove in Queen Charlotte Sound.
 Fabricius described the smaller females as a different species, Curculio assimilis, but suspected they were the males of what he named Curculio barbicornis (later moved to its own genus, Lasiorhynchus).
 His specimens are now in the Banks Collection of the Natural History Museum, London, and the Fabricius Collection in the Natural History Museum of Denmark.

-L. barbicornis is occasionally accused of not being a weevil at all, but it fact it is in the family Brentidae, the straight-snouted weevils, as opposed to the much larger family Curculionidae or "true" weevils; brentids lack the distinctive geniculate (elbowed) antennae that characterise curculionid weevils.
+L. barbicornis is occasionally accused of not being a weevil at all, but in fact, it is in the family Brentidae, the straight-snouted weevils, as opposed to the much larger family Curculionidae or "true" weevils; brentids lack the distinctive geniculate (elbowed) antennae that characterise curculionid weevils.
 These and several other families are part of the superfamily of all weevils, Curculionoidea.
 L. barbicornis is the only member of the Brentinae (a tropical subfamily) in New Zealand, and its closest relatives are in Sulawesi, Australia, Vanuatu, and Fiji.
 It is the only member of the genus Lasiorhynchus.